Rediscovering Intimacy: Tantric Alternatives to Pornography

 How can Tantric Massage Therapy Help with Porn Addiction or Excessive Porn Use?

-There are a number of ways in which tantric massage therapy can help to overcome porn addiction by providing alternative approaches.
+There are several ways in which tantric massage therapy can help to overcome porn addiction by providing alternative approaches.
 Here are the top 5:

 1. Learn to be more ‘in your body’ than ‘in your head’.
 You don’t have to stop watching porn to do so.
-In fact, the ‘pendulation method’, designed by Joseph Kramer, can help to do this by switching between focusing on watching porn and then focusing on the sensations in the body.
+The ‘pendulation method’, designed by Joseph Kramer, can help to do this by switching between focusing on watching porn and then focusing on the sensations in the body.
 Over time, this can reduce the need for visual stimulation

 3. Relax the body and mind to release any tension that may be stopping the flow of energy and pleasure through the body